Dear readers of ADxS.org, please forgive the disruption.

 Sitemap

-Cortisol responses to acute stress show a rough pattern in different disorders: mental disorders with internalizing symptoms predominantly show an exaggerated cortisol response to acute stress, whereas disorders with externalizing symptoms tend to show a flattened cortisol stress response.
+The cortisol responses to acute stress show a rough pattern in different disorders: mental disorders with internalizing symptoms predominantly show an excessive cortisol response to acute stress, while disorders with externalizing symptoms tend to have a flattened cortisol stress response.

 1. Early childhood stress

-In those affected by early childhood stress, the dexamethasone test showed an exaggerated cortisol response.1
+In those affected by early childhood stress, the dexamethasone test showed an excessive cortisol response.1

-Affected individuals from early childhood stress basically showed elevated levels of inflammatory biomarkers (inflammatory levels) due to the lack of cortisol response.23
+People affected by early childhood stress generally showed increased levels of inflammatory biomarkers (inflammation values) due to the lack of cortisol response.23

 1.1.
 Premature births

-Preterm infants-and more so girls-had higher cortisol on awakening, flatter CAR, and an exaggerated cortisol response to the TSST-C as a stressor compared with full-term infants.
-Preterm infants had more emotional problems and poorer memory performance at the same time.
-The authors conclude that early childhood stress alters HPA axis response levels, causing stress vulnerability.4
+Preterm infants - and here even more so girls - had a higher cortisol level on waking, a flatter CAR and an excessive cortisol response to the TSST-C as a stressor compared to full-term infants.
+Preterm infants also had more emotional problems and poorer memory performance.
+The authors conclude that early childhood stress alters the response values of the HPA axis and thus causes susceptibility to stress.4

 1.2.
-Anxiety / stress of the mother in pregnancy
+Anxiety / stress of the mother during pregnancy

-The mother’s level of anxiety during pregnancy correlated with the intensity of the infant’s stress response: the babies’ cortisol response was excessive 5 weeks after birth, but had leveled off by 8 weeks and 12 months.
-The correlation with the mothers’ cortisol level was comparatively lower.5
+The mother’s level of anxiety during pregnancy correlated with the intensity of the infant’s stress response: the babies’ cortisol response was elevated 5 weeks after birth, but had leveled off by 8 weeks and 12 months.
+The correlation with the mothers’ cortisol levels was comparatively lower.5

 The functions of the PFC are divided hemispherically.
-The right side of the PFC is responsible for controlling stress and negative emotions, the left side for controlling positive emotions.
+The right side of the PFC is responsible for controlling stress and negative emotions, while the left side is responsible for controlling positive emotions.
 If the EEG activity of the right hemisphere is particularly strong, this causes increased anxiety and leads to particularly defensive behavior.
 In these individuals, basal blood cortisol levels and cerebral CRH levels are significantly elevated.
-Likewise, cortisol responses to acute stressors are significantly elevated.6
+Cortisol responses to acute stressors are also significantly elevated.6

-In 78 young adult women, attachment problems correlated with a higher cortisol response to TSST-G as a stressor, independent of age, smoking status, menstrual phase, and body mass index.
-In this regard, an insecure attachment style (high insecurity and high attachment seeking) produced a higher cortisol reactivity than an avoidant (high insecurity and low attachment seeking) or secure attachment style.
-The timing of the cortisol peak or the cortisol decline after stress did not correlate with attachment style.7
+In 78 young adult women, attachment problems correlated with a higher cortisol response to the TSST-G as a stressor, regardless of age, smoking status, menstrual phase and body mass index.
+An insecure attachment style (high insecurity and high attachment seeking) caused a higher cortisol reactivity than an avoidant (high insecurity and low attachment seeking) or secure attachment style.
+The time of the cortisol peak or the cortisol decrease after the stress did not correlate with an attachment style.7

 2. Depression

-Depression, like ADHD-HI and ADHD-I, knows two distinct manifestations that are also distinguished on the basis of the cortisol stress response.
+Like ADHD-HI and ADHD-I, depression has two different manifestations, which also differ in terms of the cortisol stress response.

-Melancholic (endogenous) and psychotic depression are characterized by an exaggerated cortisol stress response (like ADHD-I).
+Melancholic (endogenous) and psychotic depression are characterized by an excessive cortisol stress response (like ADHD-I).
 Atypical depression and bipolar depression (bipolar disorder) are characterized by a flattened cortisol stress response (like ADHD-HI).

 • Tumor necrosis factor